A library can never have too many friends!

 Book Donations

-- Other places you can consider donating books to include the Edmonds Senior Center Thrift Store, the Edmonds Goodwill, and the Books to Prisoners program.
+- Other places you can consider donating books to include the Edmonds Senior Center Thrift Store, Edmonds Goodwill and the Books to Prisoners program.

 - There is also a 24/7 blue Discover Books collection bin in the south parking lot of the Edmonds PCC Community Market on 104.